 We help individuals challenge the denial of unemployment benefits in two ways, through direct representation and through our telephone Helpline.

 All temporarily unemployed workers in Washington are eligible for our services; we determine what level of service, if any, we can provide to an individual on a case-by-case basis.
-If we can represent you, we will charge a fee of $200 if we are successful.
-In addition to the mandatory fee, we will ask for a donation.
+Representation is free, but we do ask for a donation if we are successful.
 We suggest a donation of one week’s worth of benefits or 15% of your total benefit award.

 We represent claimants at their unemployment appeals hearings.
 If you have a hearing coming up that you want help with or if you have been denied benefits and want to request a hearing, please click here.